DDMAL/ddmal.github.io/README.md

 to install any updated or newly-added gems for the build.
 Then, the site can be rebuilt with `bundle exec jekyll serve --watch`.

+## CMS

+The content management system (CMS) used for this site is [Forestry](https://forestry.io/).
+This is where blog entries are added, edited, and maintained.
+Contact [Evan Savage](mailto:evan.savage@mail.mcgill.ca) or [Emily Hopkins](mailto:emily.hopkins@mcgill.ca) to gain access to the CMS.

+Blog entries are written in Markdown, which makes it easy to add text, headers, images, and lists to a new post.
+Here is a [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to consult for any necessary formatting.